CybOXProject/schemas/README.md

 (structure and content) for addressing cyber observables across and among this full range of use cases improving consistency, efficiency, interoperability and overall situational awareness.

-Please visit the [CybOX Web Site](http://cybox.mitre.org) for more information about the CybOX Language.
+Please visit the [CybOX website](https://cyboxproject.github.io/) for more information about the CybOX Language.

-The CybOX Language operates under the [CybOX Terms of Use](http://cybox.mitre.org/about/termsofuse.html).